f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab3.rst

 Paula has been tasked with the creation of a new application on the BIG-IP  that has been requested by the application owner.
 Paula will use AS3 declaration and BIG-IQ to build the application on the appropriate BIG-IPs using an Ansible Playbook that is stored in their GitHub repository.

+.. include:: ../labaccess.rst

 Exercise 3.1 – Application Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^